-On the last Friday of February, I went to work suspecting that the day would be like any other.
+On the last Friday of February, I went to school assuming that the day would be like any other.
 Since my schedule changes every day and no two days are alike, I am accustomed to surprises.
 But nothing had prepared me what was to come.
 My thoughts at the time centered on happy events, like helping my son move into his first solo apartment…

-During my break, I peeked at my phone for a text from him, and saw a note from one of my sisters.
+During my prep period, a text popped up from one of my sisters.
 Our mother had suffered a stroke, but it appeared to be a small one.
-She had arrived at the hospital still smiling at staff, so I thought she would survive this setback the way she bounced back from other scares.
+She had arrived at the hospital still smiling at staff, so we figured she would survive this setback the way she bounced back from other health scares.
 My mom had also lived through the hunger years in Holland, and the constant uncertainty of whether the Germans would take over her home or school.
 After the liberation, she spent seven years as a young wife and mother in the remote new kingdom of Saudi Arabia.
 She went on to raise five children, and found her joy in serving God through loving others.

-Our family had spread across globe early on; by the time I was in high school, my parents had returned to Saudi, my oldest sister was in Bangladesh, and we remaining four siblings were scattered between three Canadian provinces.
+Our family had spread across globe early on.
+By the time I was in high school, my parents had returned to Saudi, my oldest sister was in Bangladesh, and the remaining four siblings were scattered between three Canadian provinces.
+But my mom was always the glue that held us together.
+And the life of the party.
 We came together over the years for weddings, either our own or our children’s, or to celebrate our parents’ big anniversary years.
 We siblings had enough to tend to with our own growing broods, that we did not banter on the phone much, except for birthdays.

 How many others went to work one day, not realizing that their life was about to be turned upside down, never to be the same.
 The losses were perhaps smaller at first, like hints of pending doom.
 Just as we experienced, the gravity of the situation became more clear with each passing day.
-For many people, it was at first a change of routine; they might have to work and study from home due to the Corona virus threat.
+For many people, it was at first a change of routine.
+First, they might have to work and study from home due to the Corona virus threat.
 Or their travel plans might have to be delayed.
 Jobs were terminated or furloughed and health insurance benefits were severed.
 Then came the park and border closures, and group bans.
 Each day brought new rules.

 One wonders where God is in all this, but I am comforted to think that Jesus knew the pain of isolation and death.
 He took on human flesh to understand our pain intimately, and He sacrificed His own life for the sins of the world.
-Upon ascending into Heaven, he left his Holy Spirit to help and guide us, so that we would not be alone.
+Upon ascending into Heaven, He left his Holy Spirit to help and guide us, so that we would not be alone.
 Now the whole world grieves and everyone seeks solace from whomever and wherever they can.